Synchronization of endogenous business cycles: A general framework for endogenous business cycles

-The function $F(\cdot)$, is a non-linear function that determines the effect of interactions.
-When the decision variables of the agents with whom agent $i$ interacts increase, so that $\overline{y}_t^i$ becomes larger, if agent $i$ raises her own decision variable, $y_{t+1}^i>y_t^i$, one says that there are \textit{strategic complementarities} between agent $i$ and the agents with whom she interacts \citep{cooper1988coordinating}.
-If instead, due to an increase of $\overline{y}_t^i$, agent $i$ reduces her decision variable, $y_{t+1}^i<y_t^i$, one talks about \textit{strategic substitutability}.
-We will choose the function $F(\cdot)$ so that, depending on the value of $\overline{y}_t^i$, our model will encompass both the complementarity and substitutability regimes.
-What will generate cyclical behavior in this model is the continuous switching between the two regimes \citep{beaudry2015reviving}.
-(See Section \ref{sec:uncoupled_dyn}.)
+The effect of $\overline{y}_{i,t}$ is mediated by a non-linear function $F\left(\cdot\right)$ that determines the effect of interactions.
+Suppose that the decision variables of the agents with whom agent $i$ interacts increase, so that $\overline{y}_{i,t}$ becomes larger.
+If, as a consequence, agent $i$'s marginal payoff goes up, one says that there are \textit{strategic complementarities} between agent $i$ and the agents with whom she interacts \citep{cooper1988coordinating}.\footnote{Letting $V_{i,t}$ be the payoff function for agent $i$ at time $t$, strategic complementarities correspond to the condition $\frac{\partial^2 V_{i,t}}{\partial y_{i,t} \partial \overline{y}_{i,t}} > 0$.} Intuitively, in case of strategic complementarities, agent $i$ decides to increase her decision variable if the agents with whom she interacts do the same, i.e. $\partial y_{i,t+1} / \partial \overline{y}_{i,t} > 0$.

 We now complete the description of the model.
-We first assume that the dependence of the planned level of $y$ for agent $i$, $y_{t+1}^i$, on $y_t^i$ and $x_t^i$, is linear and dependent on two parameters $\alpha_1^i$ and $\alpha_2^i$.
-We take $\alpha_1^i$ to be negative, and $\alpha_2^i$ to be positive and bounded between zero and one.
-These assumptions reflect decreasing returns to accumulation, i.e. willingness to avoid excessive stocks of inventories, capital or net worth, and sluggishness in the adjustment of the decision variable, i.e. difficulty to quickly modify the level of production, investment, or consumption of durable goods.
-The first assumption will be instrumental for the switching between regimes of strategic complementarity and substitutability, the second assumption will be useful to introduce smoothness in the dynamics.\footnote{A problem of many endogenous business cycle models is that they generate a ``sawtooth'' dynamics that has no persistence, in stark contrast to empirical time series.} Importantly for our analysis of synchronization, we let $\alpha_1^i$ and $\alpha_2^i$ be heterogeneous across agents.
-This means that some agents dislike accumulation more than others, and some agents have more difficulty than others in adjusting their decision variables.
-These differences will generate heterogeneous frequencies of oscillation across agents.
+We first assume that $y_{i,t+1}$ also linearly depends on one-step lagged values of $x$ and $y$, with coefficients $\alpha_1$ and $\alpha_2$ (further to an intercept $\alpha_0$).
+We take $\alpha_1$ to be negative, and $\alpha_2$ to be positive and bounded between zero and one \citep{beaudry2015reviving,beaudry2018putting}.
+These assumptions reflect, respectively, decreasing returns to accumulation, i.e. willingness to avoid excessive stocks of inventories, capital or net worth, and sluggishness in the adjustment of the decision variable, i.e. difficulty to quickly modify the level of production, investment, or consumption of durable goods.
+The assumption on $\alpha_1$ is instrumental to avoid explosive dynamics, as it helps keeping the dynamics bounded when it wanders away from the steady state.
+At the same time, the assumption about $\alpha_2$ introduces realistic smoothness in the dynamics.\footnote{A problem of many endogenous business cycle models is that they generate a ``sawtooth'' dynamics that has no persistence, in stark contrast to empirical time series.}